smudge/decks/railsconf-2022/slides.md

 ![pain graph](/images/pain-graph.png)

 <!--
-And if you remember, I said that the longer the cadence, the more painful it got.
+I said that the longer the cadence, the more painful it got.

 And there's a simple reason for this.

-It's because whenever something goes wrong, the way to debug it is to look into every change that has happened since the last deploy.
+It's because whenever something goes wrong, the way to debug it is to look into every change that has happened since the last successful deploy.
 -->

 ---